Years 7-9

 Awarding body

-Edexcel
+Pearson Edexcel

 Assessment

-At GCSE students will achieve a grade of 1 to 9.
+Students will achieve a grade of 1 to 9.
 Component 1 is internally assessed and component 2 and 3 are assessed externally by the exam board.
 Component 2 is a practical performance examination and component 3 is a written examination.

 Topics covered

-Some of the play text studied: The Curious Incident of the Dog in the Night time, Blood Brothers, Too Much Punch for Judy, Shrek, An Inspector Calls and Be My Baby
+Some of the play text studied: The Curious Incident of the Dog in the Night time, Blood Brothers, Too Much Punch for Judy, Shrek, An Inspector Calls and Be My Baby.

 • Explorative strategies